Krutoy242/lostuser/readme.md

 Flatten table, using numerical indexes.

 > - Order of elements can be different
-> - All keys of table would be converted to inexed
+> - All keys of the table would be converted to indexed
 > - Only 1 level of flattening

 ```lua